scholzie/tiller/README.md

 ```

 ## Limitations:
-Currenlty, only `packer` resources actually do anything. `Terraform` resources are much more complicated and I've chosen to implement them last.

-The commands that actually do anything useful:
-- `./tiller.py list`
-- `./tiller.py describe`
-- `./tiller.py build`
-- `./tiller.py stage`
-- `./tiller.py <option> [-v | --verbose]`
-- `./tiller.py <command> [-D| --debug]`
+I am not entirely sure that `destroy` works perfectly yet, but it does (apparently) work.

 # Contributing
 Please use the `develop` branch for all contributions.
 All changes should be made in `feature/<feature_name>` or `hotfix/<hotfix_name>` branches.
 For those of you using `arcanist` (_PLEASE DO_), `arc diff` and `arc push` will automatically reference `origin/develop`.
-Otherwise, please create your pull requests on `develop` and not `master`
+Otherwise, please create your pull requests on `develop` ___and not `master`___

-# Planned Changes
-## FIXME (1)
+## FIXME (2)
-1. poutine/poutine:131         (0) State file correctly tagged, but future runs with different environment names affect previous environments.
+1. poutine/poutine:92           (0) State file correctly tagged, but future runs with different environment names affect previous environments.
 Not sure why...
+2. resources/terraform.py:89    Fake it til you make it

-## TODO (18)
+## TODO (20)
 1. poutine/poutine:9            Add packer run functionality
 2. poutine/poutine:10           Rename project "tiller", ./poutine -> ./till
 3. poutine/poutine:11           Capture output from network creation and pre-fill terraform.tfvars sample for other modules
 4. poutine/poutine:12           Add help system (see https://github.com/docopt/docopt)
-5. poutine/poutine:95          Make this a little nicer, if you feel like it.
+5. poutine/poutine:106          Make this a little nicer, if you feel like it.
-6. poutine/tiller.py:73        Rather than compile all resources and pick one, start by assuming we
+6. poutine/tiller.py:76         Rather than compile all resources and pick one, start by assuming we
-7. poutine/tiller.py:145       Implement 'plan'
+7. poutine/tiller.py:141        update check_deps to wrap a build/plan/etc function to check deps
+8. poutine/tiller.py:192        Finish 'plan'
+9. poutine/tiller.py:194        the following pattern is used multiple times.
-8. poutine/tiller.py:154       finish 'build'
+10. poutine/tiller.py:212       finish 'build'
-9. poutine/tiller.py:162       Implement 'show'
+11. poutine/tiller.py:231       Implement 'show'
-10. poutine/tiller.py:176      Implement 'destroy'
+12. poutine/tiller.py:245       Implement 'destroy'
-11. docker-ecs/main.tf:19      Investigate what SG rules are needed for apps to work
+13. docker-ecs/main.tf:19       Investigate what SG rules are needed for apps to work
-12. docker-ecs/main.tf:85      Figure out subnets automatically.
+14. docker-ecs/main.tf:85       Figure out subnets automatically.
 Either use a module, or pre-fill from network output
-13. resources/packer.py:120    change this so we can figure out what variables to require.
+15. resources/packer.py:132     change this so we can figure out what variables to require.
-14. resources/packer.py:181    implement PackerResource.plan()
-15. resources/terraform.py:13  implement TerraformResource.plan()
-16. resources/terraform.py:17  implement TerraformResource.build()
+16. resources/packer.py:192     implement PackerResource.plan()
+17. resources/packer.py:197     packer inspect packerfile.json
+18. resources/terraform.py:39   if config.tiller has a state_key_ext or state_key_var field, add the ext (literal string)
-17. resources/terraform.py:21  implement TerraformResource.show()
+19. resources/terraform.py:184  implement TerraformResource.show()
-18. resources/terraform.py:25  implement TerraformResource.destroy()
+20. resources/terraform.py:194  Handle force flag correctly.
+(I think this is done...)